 The Exchange from Fannie Mae leverages cutting edge technology and large, nuanced datasets to equip anyone with the ability to understand the housing market and contribute solutions to the space.
-The Exchange leverages APIs to connect data together into a secure cloud database, which the public can explore using our search and AI-driven analytics interface to create charts and pinboards to showcase their findings.
+The Exchange leverages APIs to connect data together into a secure cloud database, which the public can explore using our search and AI analytics interface to create charts and pinboards to showcase their findings.

 Example of visualization created by ThoughtSpot in The Exchange

 Today, The Exchange provides access to rich datasets, such as:

 Manufactured Housing (MH) - quickly and easily access housing and economic data to drive transparency and confidence in MH-backed products; increase market liquidity; and identify partnership opportunities with others in pursuit of affordable housing.